 By creating a general timeline, I can see how best to break the novel into digestible chunks and where each of the standards I identified in step 2 would best fit.

-We're finally here!!
-Mapping your unit is the final step you'll take before actually being ready to implement.
+We’re finally here!!
+Mapping your first novel study is the final step before you can implement it.

-At this stage, you're digging into the meat of your novel study.
-You'll find that my approach to the mapping process may be a bit different from other novel study advocates.
-For me, there are two significant components to consider while mapping – comprehension skills and vocabulary.
+At this stage, you’re digging into the meat of your novel study.
+You’ll find that my approach to the mapping process may be a bit different from that of other novel study advocates.
+For me, two significant components to consider while mapping are comprehension skills and vocabulary.

 As I said earlier, we teach kids, not books.
-There is no reason I'm asking a student to sit down and respond to 10 questions about the two chapters they read.
+There is no reason I should ask a student to sit down and respond to 10 questions about the two chapters they read.

 Instead, I'd prefer to ask them ONE question that really gets them to apply the comprehension strategy and their own thoughts and ideas to better understand the text.

-I also recommend limiting the number of vocabulary words you dig into deeply.
-You'll want to cover both academic and text-based vocabulary, but I tend to stick with one word for in-depth study each day.
+I also recommend limiting the number of vocabulary words you study in depth.
+You’ll want to cover both academic and text-based vocabulary, but I tend to stick with one word for in-depth study each day.

-I'll dig into the specifics a bit more as we work through the mapping process, but since we've already spent some time talking about the comprehension standards you'll address, let's begin there.
+I’ll discuss the specifics a bit more as we work through the mapping process, but since we’ve already discussed the comprehension standards you’ll address, let’s begin there.

 Selecting Comprehension Skills

-The great news is, you've already created a list of reading comprehension standards your students need to work on.
+The great news is that you’ve already created a list of reading comprehension standards your students need to work on.
 (Typically, these are the higher-order thinking skills, like inferring and generating summaries, but it could be almost anything.)

 You've also already read the book (or at least a good feel for it).
 That means you're ready to start matching the standards with the plot of your novel(s).